 Having actually overdosed on sleeping pills once before in the late 20’s, performing the suicide scene in “New Woman” proved devastating for Ruan, as recounted by a friend who happened to be visiting the set that day: “She didn’t show much expression, she just gazed as she swallowed one pill after another.
 However, the look in her eyes underwent a subtle change, showing all the contradictory emotions of a suicide at the moment when her life hangs in the balance, and expressing her thirst for life and dread of death, her indignation and sorrow . . .
 Her acting in this scene was extremely draining and afterwards she couldn’t stop crying for most of the day.”

-What happened though after the release of the film was even more so utterly shocking that Bayer would refrain from any more celebrity endorsements in China and around the world for most of its history.
+What happened though after the release of the film was even more utterly shocking.

 Shortly after the release of “New Women”, still shaken by her traumatizing portrayal of Ai Xia’s death, Ruan was facing intense personal problems.
 Her first husband, Zhang Damin, from whom she was estranged, learned of her relationship with millionaire Tang Jishan, and sued them both.
 Slandered by the press, and faced with an enraged Tang, Ruan Lingyu committed suicide at the age of 24.
 The morning before she was to appear in court again the actress mixed three bottles of barbiturates pills into a bowl of congee and died at the Sino-Foreign Hospital the same evening.
 Even China’s preeminent intellectual Lu Xun was appalled at the details surrounding Ruan’s death and wrote an essay entitled “Gossip is a Fearful Thing” — taken from Ruan’s suicide note — denouncing the tabloids.